meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Q: What&rsquo;s the difference between a nutritionist and a dietitian?
     -   A: In the US and UK at least, dietitian is a protected title (like Ph.D or MD), whereas anyone can claim to be a nutritionist.
 So check whether the nutritionist did go to school.
-        -   On the internet, keep in mind all titles can be fabbed via &ldquo;diploma mills&rdquo; (fake universities; check if the university exists).
+        -   On the internet, keep in mind all titles can be fabbed via &ldquo;diploma mills&rdquo; (fake universities); check if the university exists.
-        -   The fact of someone&rsquo;s education is useful for you to accept unqualified statements that &ldquo;would take too long to explain&rdquo;, but once someone takes the time to explain their reasoning to you, neither their title or education should matter much to you.
+        -   Also keep in mind that when someone is educated, it should help you accept unqualified statements from them, but once anyone takes the time to explain their reasoning to you, neither title nor education matters anymore.
--   Q: How much biochemistry is in the curriculum?
-Because a mechanistic understanding of nutrition seems to me primarily a matter of biochemistry, with epidemiology used only to guide hypothesis generation.
-Do they do things that way?

 -   Q: I&rsquo;ve heard that their textbooks and curricula are heavily influenced by the Coca Cola Company, Monsanto, and other facets of big agra.
 Is this true?
--   Q: Do they learn how to expect ketogenic patients to react to OGTT (and to avoid using glucose IV drips)?
-Luise Light&rsquo;s food pyramid before the USDA twisted it, and such parts of history?

 <a id="org4a452a5"></a>